 - The Must-Read Trump Quote on Social Security

 - 10 Reasons Why I'm Selling All of My Apple Stock

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
-Demitrios Kalogeropoulos owns shares of Tesla.
-Jamal Carnette, CFA owns shares of Alphabet (C shares).
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
+Demitrios Kalogeropoulos has no position in any of the stocks mentioned.
+Jamal Carnette, CFA, owns shares of Alphabet (C shares).
 Leo Sun has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Nvidia, and Tesla.
+The Motley Fool owns shares of and recommends Alphabet (A and C shares) and Nvidia.
 The Motley Fool owns shares of Qualcomm.
 The Motley Fool recommends NXP Semiconductors.
 The Motley Fool has a disclosure policy.